bevacqua/rome/README.md

 ### `rome.find(input)`

 Finds a previously created Rome calendar.
 Exactly the same as doing `rome(input)` after the first time.
 The difference is that if the first call made on an input is `.find` you'll get `undefined`, and if the first call is `rome` then a Rome calendar will be created and associated to the input.
-This association can't be undone even by `.destroy()`-ing the `rome` instance, which can be `.restore()`-d later.
+This association can't be undone even by `.destroy()`ing the `rome` instance, which can be `.restore()`d later.

 ### `rome(input, options?)`